Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: Results

-The main results of our SBMF theory are shown in Fig.~\ref{fig_gap}.
-Fig.~\ref{fig_gap}(a) shows the amplitude and symmetry of the ground-state pairing gap as function of the bottom-layer $3d_{x^2-y^2}$ electron number $n_{bx}$, whose value enhances with $\bm{\varepsilon}$.
-It is shown that when $n_{bx}$ enhances, the pairing gap amplitude $\tilde{\Delta}$ decays first and then increases.
-When $n_{bx} \in (0.5, 0.515)$, the ground state is interlayer s-wave pairing.
-The $\tilde{\Delta}$ decreases with the enhancement of $\bm{\varepsilon}$ or $n_{bx}$ in this regime because the mismatch of the Fermi surfaces (FSs) of the two layers caused by $\bm{\varepsilon}$ suppresses the interlayer pairing, similar to the case of a singlet pairing state placed within a pair-breaking Zeeman field.
-When $n_{bx} \geq 0.545$, the ground state is an intralayer d-wave SC, similar to the case of the cuprates.
+{We set $t_{\parallel}=1$ as the energy unit and $J_{\parallel}=0.4t_{\parallel}$ in our study. $\tilde{J}_{\perp} = (1-\delta_{tz})\times1.3J_{\parallel}$ is applied in our SBMF study.
+The results are shown in Fig.~\ref{fig_gap}.
+Fig.~\ref{fig_gap}~(a) shows the amplitude and symmetry of the ground-state pairing gap as function of the bottom-layer $3d_{x^2-y^2}$ electron number $n_{bx}$, whose value enhances with $\bm{\upvarepsilon}$.
+It is shown that when $\bm{\upvarepsilon}$ or $n_{bx}$ enhances, the pairing amplitude $\tilde{\Delta}$ decays first and then increases.
+When $n_{bx}=0.5$, the ground state is confirmed to be interlayer $s$-wave SC by comparing the energies of states with different symmetries (See SI \cite{SM} for more details).
+Then the $s$-wave pairing is suppressed by the enhancement of $\varepsilon$ or $n_{bx}$ because of the mismatch of the FSs of the two layers caused by $\varepsilon$, similar to the case of a singlet pairing state placed within a pair-breaking Zeeman field.
+Therefore, it is also possible that this ``pseudo Zeeman field'' can drive pair density wave (PDW), just like that the real Zeeman field can drive the Fulde-Ferrell-Larkin-Ovchinnikov state.
+When $n_{bx} \geq 0.53$, the ground state is an intralayer $d$-wave SC, with the dominant pairing limited in the bottom layer.
 It is inspiring that with the enhancement of $n_{bx}$ in this regime, the $\tilde{\Delta}$ enhances promptly, similar to the case in the overdoped cuprates, wherein the enhancement of the filling fraction promptly enhances the pairing strength.
-When $n_{bx}$ is near $0.53$, the ground state is an s$+$id-wave SC.
-The real-space pairing configurations of the three different pairing symmetries are illustrated in Fig.~\ref{fig_gap}(c-e).
+The pairing configurations of the two different pairing symmetries are illustrated in Fig.~\ref{fig_gap}~(c-d).